-Immediate notification to the campus about a confirmed seriously violent or extremely hazardous incident or dangerous situation involving an immediate threat to the health and/or safety of students or staff occurring on the campus or near the campus can be accomplished through a variety of communications methods, but the use of the emergency cellphone text/voice messaging, all campus email, and/or alert siren would be seen as the most common and quickest form of communications under these circumstances.
+Immediate notification to the campus can be accomplished through a variety of communications methods, but the use of the emergency cell phone text/voice messaging, all campus email, select in-building audible voice notification devices, and/or alert siren would be seen as the most common and quickest forms of communication under these circumstances.
 Confirmation typically involves the response and assessment of DPS officers, college officials, local police, or emergency responders.
-As previously stated, notification will occur for these types of incident situations as described unless the notification will compromise efforts to assist a victim(s) or contain, respond to, or otherwise mitigate the emergency.

 How to Shelter-In-Place

 - If you can safely evacuate a potentially dangerous or hazardous situation, do so immediately.
 If you cannot safely evacuate and you are inside, stay where you are.
 Collect any emergency shelter-in-place supplies and a telephone to be used in case of emergency.
 If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel.

 - Locate a room to shelter inside.
 It should be:

 - above ground level; and,